MrCael/startup/notes.md

 - A WebSocket server has multiple clients that each have one or more observers
 - The on connection function runs once for each client connection and sets up event listeners for each client
 - In the class used to handle WebSocket requests (in the case of the `chatDemo` project, the `ChatClient` class) the constructor is used to define behavior on receiving a WebSocket request, and the class methods are used to define behavior to send requests
+- I'm not sure if it's better to convert `socketServer.clients` to an array and use the `find` method, or if it's better to loop through the set.
+I'll have to do some research on this.

 *These notes are specific to the `chatDemo` project, but the principles are still important to remember